Designations Congruent with Things: Chapter 13

 Newt is feeling like invisible but not necessarily non-existent parties are trying to open his head from the inside with sharp implements.
 Their preferred point of egress seems to be through his eyes, considering the raging varieties of bilateral orbital and intraocular pain he’s got going.
 Maybe they can buy some kind of painkiller, or maybe he can just scrape the agonized goo formerly known as sensory organs out of his eye sockets when Hermann isn’t watching.
 The sunglasses thing is helping him out, taking the screaming edge off his raging photosensitivity.
 Fortunately for Newt, he’s a pretty good visual guesser in predictable environments; this is partially courtesy of inherent skill and partially courtesy of practice, given that he has a habit of taking his glasses off as much as is evolutionarily permissible.

 “Good,” Newt says.
 “On a relative scale.
 Really awful on an absolute scale.
-Even my hair seems to be contributing to my simultaneous headache variants.”
+Even my hair is contributing to my simultaneous headache variants.”
 He shoves another forkful of triplicate pancake wedges in his mouth and raises his eyebrows at Hermann.
 “That was an informative answer I just gave you.
 Not only was it informative, it was accurate.
-Maybe you could think about doing some kind of reciprocal information exchange here, where you tell me anything or engage with me in actual, meaningful conversation rather than just misrepresenting your ‘fineness’, and my eventual fineness, and your theory that sleeping will solve all of my problems, because it won’t, dude, sleeping is a problem creator, and I—”
+Maybe you could think about doing some kind of reciprocal information exchange here, where you tell me anything or engage with me in actual, meaningful conversation rather than just misrepresenting your ‘fineness’, and my eventual fineness, and your theory that sleeping will solve all my problems, because it won’t, dude, sleeping is a problem creator, and I—”

 His vocal chords decide to crap out on him.